exxPortfolio/uniInfoBot/README.md

 # uniInfoBot

-telegram bot for quick access to information using googleSheets
+telegram bot for quick access to information via googleSheets **useful for organisations**

 ## Usage: <br>